Comparison Between NHS and Private, Salary Pension and other benefits while working with

 How much do Staff Nurses earn in the UK?

-Generally speaking your offer letter from the NHS would be in an annual salary structure.
-If you want to compare it to a private employer such as private hospitals or nursing homes, it would be difficult because their offer letter would be in an hourly pay structure.
+Generally speaking, your offer letter from the NHS would be in an annual salary structure.
+If you want to compare it to a private employer, such as a private hospital or nursing home, it would be difficult because their offer letter would be in an hourly pay structure.

-Private employers pay you £9.65 per hour before passing the OSCE and after clearing OSCE and getting NMC PIN, they pay normally £15.00 per hour and your gross annual income will be £32,760.00 for the first year.
-During the second year, the hourly rate of pay increases to £17.00 per hour, and the annual gross income would be £37,128.00.
-Whereas NHS pay remains the same, £11.08 and as a band 5 nurse your gross annual salary would be £24,214.00.
+Private employers pay you £11.44 per hour before passing the OSCE, and after clearing OSCE and getting NMC PIN, they normally pay £16.00 per hour, and your gross annual income will be £34,944.00 for the first year.
+During the second year, the hourly rate of pay increases to £18.00 per hour, and the annual gross income would be £39,312.00.
+Whereas NHS pay remains the same, £13.80, and as a band 5 nurse, your gross annual salary would be £26,214.00.

-Nurses who work for a nursing home or care home earn £8,546.00 more in the first year and £12,914.00 more in the second and third years respectively, compared to NHS and a total of £34,374.00 during the three year contract period.
+Nurses who work for a nursing home or care home earn £8,730.00 more in the first year and £13,098.00 more in the second and third years, respectively, compared to NHS and a total of £34,926.00 during the three-year contract period.

 There had been a pay cap of 1% for NHS nurses, which means nurses would only get approximately £0.11 pence per hour.
-However, the cap is being lifted this year and the yearly increase will be 1.7% equivalent to £0.18 pence going forward each year.
-Whereas, in the nursing homes you have a yearly appraisal of your pay.
+However, the cap is being lifted this year, and the yearly increase will be 1.7%, equivalent to £0.18 pence going forward each year.
+Whereas in nursing homes, you have a yearly appraisal of your pay.

 Nurses Overtime Pay in the UK